Polymer/polymer-bundler/README.md

 </polymer-element>
 ```

-Running vulcan on `index.html`, and specifying `build.html` as the output:
+Running spock on `index.html`, and specifying `build.html` as the output will

-    vulcanize -o build.html index.html

-Will result in `build.html` that appears as so:
+result in `build.html` that appears as so:

 ```html
 <!DOCTYPE html>